henriqueoz/laravel-docker-setup/README.md

 # Important
   - This setup is for **Postrgresql** databases and **don't have** a **redis** and laravel **queue** container
-  - If you want to use this you will need implement in both compose and php dockerfile
+  - If you want to use this you will need implement them in the compose file and php dockerfile

 ## Create Laravel project:
 ```bash